Akshace/Find-Route/README.md

 Approach:

-1. Started by reading the code, and used debugger on PyCharm to understand the initial code.
-2. Expanded the provided return statements to better understand the code.
-3. Initially, found that there was no check on visited states.
+1. Initially, found that there was no check on visited states.
 Created check list in moves function for it and added it in if statement to avoid those positions while traversing.
-4. The search problem implements DFS as a stack is used.
+1. The search problem implements DFS as a stack is used.
-5. It can be changed to queue implementation by using fringe.pop(0), and will act as BFS.
+3. It can be changed to queue implementation by using fringe.pop(0), and will act as BFS.
-6. At a node, where there are multiple paths avaiable, the algorithm traverses through each path.
+4. At a node, where there are multiple paths avaiable, the algorithm traverses through each path.
 If a path is blocked, the stacks pops the elements until the diverging node is reached.
-7. Initial code provided was getting stuck once it traversed through a blocked path as there was no check for traversed states.
+5. Initial code provided was getting stuck once it traversed through a blocked path as there was no check for traversed states.

 Challenges faced:

-1. How to give argument variable like map.txt?
-Ans - Edit configurations

-2. How to stop pichu from traversing to already visited states?
+1. How to stop pichu from traversing to already visited states?
 Ans - A check list with already visited states appended.

-3. If a blocked path is traversed, how to manage the string which should return the final path?
+2. If a blocked path is traversed, how to manage the string which should return the final path?
 Ans - This was little time taking.
 Problem was if a wrong path is taken then how do I remove the wrong strings appended till the
 	  from the diverging node.
 I associated every new state traversed with a path string.
 For eg. One up move - "U", next up state -  "UU".
 Because of this, the diverging node has the path till its position.
 If a blocked path is traversed,